Charlotte Micro-mobility Program Bounces Back from COVID-19

 The program rebounded well as citizens looked for more socially distanced means of travel.
 Trips show longer durations than they had prior to COVID-19, and usage picked back up toward the end of the summer.
 While scooter activity slowed in the winter months due to colder weather, a look back at the program reveals an interesting insight related to some of the core thinking behind Passport’s approach.

 “In Charlotte, the dynamic pricing model for micro-mobility management has proven to be a successful tool in managing the distribution of e-scooters, providing access to those who need them most.” explains David.
-“By using Passport’s system, we’re gathering meaningful data insights that will likely play an increasingly important role in the design of our streets and providing transportation choices.”
+“By using Passport’s digital platform, we’re gathering meaningful data insights that will likely play an increasingly important role in the design of our streets and providing transportation choices.”

 Passport continues to help cities recover from the pandemic through its innovative operating system.
 To learn more about how Passport supports cities’ mobility infrastructure, visit the company website.